 How far off is Capita plc (LON:CPI) from its intrinsic value?
-Using the most recent financial data, we'll take a look at whether the stock is fairly priced by projecting its future cash flows and then discounting them to today's value.
-We will take advantage of the Discounted Cash Flow (DCF) model.
+Using the most recent financial data, we'll take a look at whether the stock is fairly priced by taking the forecast future cash flows of the company and discounting them back to today's value.
+This will be done using the Discounted Cash Flow (DCF) model.
 Before you think you won't be able to understand it, just read on!
 It's actually much less complex than you'd imagine.

 10-year free cash flow (FCF) estimate

 Growth Rate Estimate Source

 Est @ 4.69%

 Present Value (£, Millions) Discounted @ 13%

 ("Est" = FCF growth rate estimated by Simply Wall St)

 Present Value of 10-year Cash Flow (PVCF) = UK£467m

 The second stage is also known as Terminal Value, this is the business's cash flow after the first stage.
 For a number of reasons a very conservative growth rate is used that cannot exceed that of a country's GDP growth.
 In this case we have used the 5-year average of the 10-year government bond yield (1.0%) to estimate future growth.
 In the same way as with the 10-year 'growth' period, we discount future cash flows to today's value, using a cost of equity of 13%.